 7.1.
 The funds made available by the Organizer to hold the BIM cover organizational costs of the BIM such as salaries, application processing & operational costs, expenditures for laying and marking the marathon course on the ice and its checking, transportation of participants to the BIM starting line, support and safety team direct costs, judges work , use of hovercrafts or any other vehicles that can be used for safe transfer on the ice, feed stations operation, start numbers and award fund - cups, medals, certificates, rent of the conference hall for the award ceremony, first aid medical insurance, accommodation and meals as a part of the 2-days runner package.

 7.2.
-The cost of participation at the BIM for the Russian runners (citizens of Russian Federation) is lower than the cost applied to the foreign runners thanks to the extra funds the Organizer raises from sponsorship sources to support the Russian runners and minimize their registration and start fee.
-The costs of other integral parts of the BIM participation package (other than registration and start fee) are same.
+The cost of participation at the BIM for the Russian runners (citizens of Russian Federation) is lower than the cost applied to the foreign runners thanks to the extra funds the Organizer raises from sponsorship sources and/or its own funds available to support the Russian runners, minimize their registration, and start fee.

 7.4.
-In case if a registered runner due to any reason cancels his/her participation in the BIM, or fails to timely arrive to the start because of own personal fault or a reason not dependent on the Organizer, the amount indicated in clause 7.3. is non-refundable, but can be partially used as the registration/start fee only in the next XI BIM.
+In case if a registered runner due to any reason cancels his/her participation in the BIM, or fails to timely arrive to the start because of own personal fault or any reason not dependent on the Organizer , the amount indicated in clause 6.2. is non-refundable, but can be partially used as the registration/start fee in the XII-th BIM.

 8. Drink and feed stations.
 The BIM Course, weather and recommendations